What happens when we test DeltaNet on diverse nonlinear relationships?

 We generated synthetic key-value pairs with controlled relationships:

 Before diving into results, it's important to clarify when normalization happens in practice.
-In real transformer architectures, the process looks like this: first, input embeddings are projected through learned weight matrices $W_q$, $W_k$, and $W_v$ to produce query, key, and value vectors.
-Then, normalization is applied to these projected vectors before the attention computation.
-This means normalization operates on $q = \text{norm}(xW_q)$ and similar for keys and values, not on the raw inputs.
+In real transformer architectures: input embeddings are projected through learned weight matrices $W_q$, $W_k$, and $W_v$, then normalization is applied before the attention computation.
+This means normalization operates on $q = \text{norm}(xW_q)$ and similar for keys and values.

 The explanation lies in what normalization removes.
 By forcing all value vectors to unit length ($\|v\| = 1$), normalization strips away magnitude information and leaves only directional relationships.
 Whether values come from $k^2$ or $e^k$, after normalization they're all unit vectors positioned at various angles from the keys.
 The state matrix learns this angular mapping, which proves remarkably consistent across different generating functions.